 To add a new form field on a form, click on the "Add Field" button:

 Clicking on this button will generate a new form field:

-Clicking "Field Settings" will display further settings:
+Clicking on the Gear Icon will display further settings:

 In-Depth Look into Each Setting